SmokinCaterpillar/pypet/doc/source/tutorial.rst

 you can actually also make *pypet* supervise all three steps at once.

-You can define a pipeline function, that does the pre-processing and returns the job to do plus some optional additional arguments and the post-processing function and some optional additional arguments.
+You can define a pipeline function, that does the pre-processing and returns the job function plus some optional additional arguments and the post-processing function with some optional additional arguments.

 So you could define the following pipeline function: